Ourpower

 Parent Giving Property to a Child

-A parent who wants to transfer a house worth R2 million to their adult child would face donations tax on R1.9 million (after the R100,000 annual exemption), resulting in tax of R380,000.
+A parent who wants to transfer a house worth R2 million to their adult child under the 2026/27 tax year would face donations tax on R1.85 million after the R150,000 annual exemption, resulting in tax of R370,000.
 The parent may also face CGT on any capital gain.
-To reduce the tax burden, the child could pay a portion of the market value (consideration), or the parent could donate the property over several tax years using the annual exemption.
-However, transfer duty and CGT implications should also be considered.
+Consideration paid by the child reduces the donation value.

 Setting Up a Trust